tderkert/Simple-Caption-Manager/README.md

 ## How to get running
 1. Run `npm install` to install dependencies.
 2. Run `npm run dev` in terminal, and open `http://localhost:5173/` in your browser.

+## Disclaimers
+This project was created with a lot of help from ChatGPT and Copilot.
+I'm hobby developer creating a tool for myself, and hopefully other people can find it useful.
+Let me know if you find bugs, or want to suggest improvements and features.

+## Main libraries used
+* SvelteKit
+* Express
+* Multer